RaffaeleBerzoini/RaffaeleBerzoini/README.md

-Hi, I’m @RaffaeleBerzoini, a MSc student in Information Bioengineering at Politecnico di Milano
+Hi, I’m @RaffaeleBerzoini, a Biomedical Engineer working as a Software Engineer

 <!---